 This plan is an extremely helpful tool, so let’s talk about what is included:

-- A Hoop house will serve as a winter shelter for our chickens.
+A Hoop house will serve as a winter shelter for our chickens.
 At present, we are limited to just two portable coops (pictured below) which house 125 birds each.
 Building the hoop house will allow us to increase our flock to 500 hens.
 This means more eggs at market (HOORAY!) and the ability to supply new markets such as CSA and local food stores.
 The hoop house will include such amenities as running water and electricity so that we can provide water indoors without having to carry 5-gallon buckets of water over mud, ice and snow.
-We are launching a crowdfunding campaign through the platform, Barnraiser to kickstart this project.
-To view the project in full please visit: http://www.barnraiser.us/projects/apple-creek-farm-hatching-an-expansion
+In 2017 we launched a crowdfunding campaign through the platform, Barnraiser to kickstart this project and it was successfully funded by family, friends, customers, patrons and other supporters!

-- The Garage renovation will create space for a farm store, which we plan to open in Fall 2017.
+The Garage renovation will create space for a farm store, which we plan to open in Fall 2017.
 The store will be modest, open once a week and be the meeting location for farm tours and on-farm events (coming in 2018).
 We’ll also build an egg processing room where we can wash, grade and pack eggs.
 Perhaps my favorite addition to this space will be a walk-in freezer.
 Presently we rent very affordable and reliable freezer space in Bangor.
 Over the last three years we have used this space to store and build our inventory for Brunswick Winter Market.
 Though inexpensive, it has taken an increasing amount of time to manage inventory and transport product to and from the facility.
-Building a freezer on-site will help us spend more time on the farm and more storage for our products.
-A walk-in cooler will be used to store fresh product which is frequently requested at market.
-Building a walk-in will mean we can sell fresh chicken at both farmers’ markets during the summer and direct from the farm.
-It will also mean all Thanksgiving turkeys can be picked up FRESH!You may be asking, “what about the land you’ve been using?”
-We will continue to lease 70 acres of land from Jake’s family, the land that we call “the home farm.”
-Located there are the sheep & cow barns where we will continue to house our finishing lambs and kids and our cow/calf pairs.
-Since our farming methods won’t be changing we will still be using all of the land on both “the home farm” and “North Ridge” as well as leased land off the farm.